ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 public hasChanged(document?: Document): boolean;
 ```

-This method takes an optional `Document` object as input and returns a boolean value indicating whether the document has changed since it was last updated.
-If the document is not provided or does not exist, the method returns `true`.
+This method takes an optional `Document` object as its parameter and returns a boolean value.
+It checks if the given document has changed since it was last updated.
+If the document is not provided or if the document's `documentation_type` property does not match the current `DocumentationType`, the method returns `true`.
+If the file does not exist, the method removes the document from the `DocumentationCache` and returns `false`.
+Otherwise, it compares the file's modification time with the document's `updated` property and returns `true` if the file has been modified since the document was last updated.

-**Parameters:**

-- `document`: An optional `Document` object to check for changes.